kdrozd/pbi/README.md

 Base Images for PIP (tested with pip v02).
 They will help with transition original build from Ubuntu base distribution to more up to date CentOS base Images.

+Keep in mind that this is is lab/devel setup.
+It's not production ready.

+Not supported:

+- encryption of the database

 ## Image information

 - Distribution: CentOS 7.6 latest